markhebing/mark_hebing/index.md

-# About Me
+**About Me** ...
 Currently studying coding and looking to developing a second professional career.
 Interested in learning how to develop applications used to automate anything and everything from websites to robots.
 Eventually, I would like to freelance remotely and perhaps develop and sell my own websites and apps.
 I have included a link to a database of python scripts I have personally written that are based around function building as well as scientific and engineering scripts, artificial intelligence, and data mining.

 Find the database here: [SCRIPTS](https://github.com/markhebing/python-scripts)